drkane/geo-lookups/readme.md

 - `areatype` - Type of area.
 One of (`la`, `utla`, `cauth`, `rgn`, `ctry`, `ew`, `gb`, `uk`)
 - `LADCD` - Local Authority code (the most recent code that covers this area)
 - `LADNM` - Local Authority name (the most recent name that covers this area)
+- `LADCD_ACTIVE` - Local Authority code (the most recent code that covers this area - duplicate with `LADCD` but included for completeness and compatability)
+- `LADNM_ACTIVE` - Local Authority name (the most recent name that covers this area - duplicate with `LADNM` but included for completeness and compatability)
 - `UTLACD` - Upper tier local authority code
 - `UTLANM` - Upper tier local authority name
 - `CAUTHCD` - Combined authority code